More Information

 • Before Handling:

-• Wear nitrile gloves (available at circulation desks and in Library Special Collections).
+• If desired, you can wear nitrile gloves, available at circulation desks and in Library Special Collections.

 • Place the book on a hard, flat surface (such as a table).
 Avoid upholstered furniture.